ralluri/yawn/README.md

 Yawn is a module for Awesome WM providing brief and compact weather notification via naughty lib and Yahoo!
 Weather API.

-Originally a 3.5 porting fork of <a href="https://github.com/ioga/perceptive">perceptive</a>, it became a completely new module after various improvements and style changes
+Originally a fork of <a href="https://github.com/ioga/perceptive">perceptive</a>, it became a completely new module after various improvements and style changes.

 Usage
 -----